emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Ronny Flix
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 12 servers and some of them do auto-switch when they fail. ✔️
+1. Site does have episode auto-next (server 3). ✔️
+1. Sites UI is good, shows results as you type, has own API. ✔️
+1. Most hosts have subtitles built in. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists, favorites and continue watching. ✔️
+1. Site has AI recommendations, decent sorting, and franchise collections. ✔️
+1. Site does have 4K content (videasy + vidzee apis). ⚠️
+1. Site looks good + works well on mobile. ✔️

+***
 ## AlienFlix
 ### Score: 23/24
 1. Streams load very fast. ✔️